gamesbook/pyprototypr/docs/basic_concepts.md

 you provide both an **x** - the horizontal position - and a **y** - the vertical position - for each thing that you want to show.

-So, if you look at an A4 page of about 21cm wide and just less that 30cm high;
+So, if you look at an A4 page of 21cm wide and just less than 30cm high;
 then a point in the middle of the page would have an **x position** of 10.5cm - the distance from the left edge of the page; and a **y position** of 14.8cm - the distance from the bottom edge of the page.
-Similarly, for a letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x-position** of 4.25" and a **y-position** of 5.5".
+Similarly, for a letter-sized page of 8.5" by 11", a point in the middle of the page would have an **x position** of 4.25" and a **y position** of 5.5".

-As use of margins is common for most documents and drawings, *all* distances in **pyprototypr** are considered to be relative to the margin settings i.e. if the default page margin in the previous example was 2.5cm (1"), then to locate a point at those same distances would mean using **x position** of 8cm and a **y position** of 12.3cm .
+As the use of margins is common for most documents and drawings, *all* distances in **pyprototypr** are considered to be relative to the margin settings i.e. if the default page margin, for all edges of the the page in the previous example, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the position values will effectively be increased by the margin size.

 ## The "element" concept